 It's critically important that Google provide results that are as close as possible to what you actually are looking for when you type something into the search bar.
 Google knows that if they fall short on this one task, other search engines like Yahoo and Bing are standing by to take up the slack.

-So What Does Any of That Have to Do with Reviews?
+So What Does Any of That Have to Do with Online Reviews and SEO?

 Reviews help Google spot the best companies to feature locally.